richafnu/Viva/Viva/glint/setup/import-historical-response-data.md

 As you review Viva Glint standard items, do these items map to your previous items?
 It's important to consider intent of the question and the referent.
 If the items don't align to Viva Glint items, the comparisons aren't relevant.

 ### Does a historical data import further your engagement strategy?
-Importing historical data for a non-Viva Glint source can be very complex.
+Importing historical data for a non-Viva Glint source can be complex.
 Different vendors use various outcome measures, scales, and question wording.
 Previous items' results in Viva Glint don't often lead to furthering a modern approach to engagement and often results in a less agile approach.

 ## 2. Review prerequisites